whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/URLs/html-bookmark-how-to.md

 ---

-### To Add a Bookmark with a Favicon in HTML, Follow These Steps:
+### To Add a Bookmark with a Favicon in HTML, Follow These Steps

-1. Add the following code to the `<head> `section of your HTML document:
+1. Add the following code to the `<head>`section of your HTML document:

 `<link rel="shortcut icon" type="image/x-icon" href="favicon.ico" />`